UnitedEffects/ueauth/README.md

 ## TODO

-* For clarity, lets move iat endpoint to /api and add to swagger... its custom anyway
-* Define permission-parse vs permission and update so root has control.
-Root group gives full query but god mode (posts and updates) needs to be activated via flag
 * Group registration flag for open vs closed - closed means token from admin group such as client credential or user access
 * Need way to transfer ownership of a group
 * Need a way to deactivate or delete (with warning) and reactivate accounts if I’m the owner (or in the future, an admin)